EDI-N/Docs_en/docs/Openprice/Instructions/Openprice_instruction.rst

 .. image:: pics_Openprice_instruction/Openprice_instruction_035.gif
    :align: center

-Also with the help of the `Search <https://wiki.edin.ua/en/latest/Openprice/Instructions/Openprice_instruction.html#search>`__ line (at the top of the screen) it is possible to filter the list of goods.
+Also with the help of the `Search <https://wiki.edin.ua/en/latest/Openprice/Instructions/Openprice_instruction.html#search>`__ Category (at the top of the screen) it is possible to filter the list of goods.

 To display detailed information about the product, press the **∨** button next to an Article: